Arash-81/Bash-Scripts/networkMonitoring/domainInfoDoc.md

 ## POSTGRESQL

-before running the code you should create a network database in psql and domain_info table with this structure:
+Before running the code you should create a network database in psql and a domain_info table with this structure:

     CREATE TABLE domain_info (
         id SERIAL PRIMARY KEY,